FBB-Mk1/fcc-randomquotemachin/README.md

 # fcc-randomquotemachine
-## Project Requirement for tha Frontend Libraries Certification
+## Project Requirement for the Frontend Libraries Certification